sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 #### Updated Design ####

-This design has a few shortcomings
+The existing design has a few shortcomings

 1) It is not equipped to handle redirect action to a Tunnel Next Hop
 2) It follows fire and forget and doesn't keep track of the updates made to that next-hop object.
 This has to be fixed for the DPU to have uninterrupted traffic flow after an event which triggers an update of next-hop object
+3) State of the ACL rule should be clearly reflected in the STATE_DB

 Updated design is presented below